Jarmila Wolfe: 2004–2005

-2006: Top 100 breakthrough and first WTA doubles titles
+2006: Top 100 breakthrough and WTA Tour doubles titles

-The 18-year-old Gajdošová came through the qualifying draw to gain entry to her first Grand Slam main draw at the Australian Open.
-She then lost a close three set first-round match to Martina Müller of Germany.
+The 18-year-old Gajdošová came through the qualifying draw to gain entry to her first Grand Slam tournament main draw at the Australian Open.
+She then lost a close three set first-round match to Martina Müller.
 But the ranking points accrued were sufficient to lift her to world No. 117 on 6 February 2006.

 Staying in Australia for the rest of the month, she retreated temporarily to the ITF Circuit, winning two $25k tournaments in consecutive weeks, at Gosford and Sydney, the fourth and fifth ITF singles titles of her career.
 These two minor tournament victories resulted in her ranking rising to No. 106.

 In mid-March, she followed up these two tournament victories by entering another $25k event at Canberra, and again came through as the victor, defeating world No. 178, Hanna Nooni, in the semifinals and Australian Monique Adamczak in the final.

 The next week, she extended her winning streak to seventeen matches in reaching the quarterfinals of a $25k event in Melbourne, but then lost to Australian world No. 260 Sophie Ferguson, 1–6, 4–6.
 She had succeeded in breaking through into the WTA top 100 for the first time in her career.

-In April, staying at the $25k tournament level that had recently brought her so much success, she reached another semifinal at Patras, Greece (losing in three sets to Estonian world No. 240, Margit Rüütel), but only reached the second-round at Bari, Italy before retiring when trailing upcoming French player Alizé Cornet 6–0, 4–1.
+In April, staying at the $25k tournament level that had recently brought her so much success, she reached another semifinal at Patras, Greece (losing in three sets to Estonian world No. 240, Margit Rüütel), but only reached the second-round at Bari, Italy, before retiring when trailing upcoming French player Alizé Cornet 6–0, 4–1.

 In early May she decided to return to the WTA Tour, entering qualifying for the Tier I German Open in Berlin while ranked world No. 94.
 However, she lost in three sets in the second round of the qualifying draw to Ukrainian world No. 147, Julia Vakulenko.
 The next week, she lost in the first round of qualifying for the Tier I Italian Open in Rome to world No. 115, Victoria Azarenka, in straight sets.